Abdul Khaliq (athlete)

-He competed in the 100m, 200m, and 4 x 100 meters relay, representing Pakistan in the 1956 Summer Olympics and 1960 Summer Olympics as well as the 1954 Asian Games and the 1958 Asian Games.
+He represented Pakistan in the 100m, 200m, and 4 × 100m relay at the 1956 and 1960 Summer Olympics, the 1954 and 1958 Asian Games, and the 1954 and 1958 Commonwealth Games.

 Early life

-Khaliq was born on 23 March 1933, in Jand, in the Chakwal district of Punjab province, British India.
-Initially, he developed a keen interest in Kabaddi and became an active participant in the contact sport.
-During one of his Kabaddi matches, his performance caught the attention of Brigadier Rodham, the head of the Pakistan Army Sports Control Board, who subsequently recruited Khaliq to join the Army's Boys Company.
+Khaliq was born on 23 March 1933, in Jand, in the Chakwal district of Punjab province, British India to an Awan family.
+He developed an interest in Kabaddi, and during one of his matches, his performance caught the attention of Brigadier Rodham, the head of the Pakistan Army Sports Control Board, who subsequently recruited Khaliq to join the Army's Boys Company.